There are three steps you can take if you have been declined credit:

 - Your credit history which can include information such as previous bankruptcy, defaults, serious credit infringements, high number of credit applications and poor repayment history.

-If you have been declined credit and the information on your credit report was a factor, the lender, phone or utility company will give you details of the credit reporting body they used.
-If it was Equifax, the first step in understanding why your credit report has contributed to you being declined credit, is to obtain a copy of your credit report.
+If you have been declined credit and the information on your Equifax credit report was a factor, the lender, phone or utility company will give you details of the credit reporting body they used.
+If it was Equifax, the first step in understanding why your credit report has contributed to you being declined credit, is to obtain a copy of your Equifax credit report.

-It's important to know that Equifax does not decide who should get credit, however, the information we provide forms part of the lenders' decision making.
+It's important to know that Equifax does not decide who should get credit, however, the information we provide may form part of the lenders' decision making.
 What Equifax can do is to help you understand the information on your credit report.

 What is a credit report?

 Your credit report holds information relating to your credit history.
 If you've ever applied for credit or a loan it is likely you will have credit information held by a credit reporting body like Equifax.
 Credit can come in many forms.
 Along with credit cards, personal loans and mortgages, credit also includes mobile phone, electricity and gas contracts as well as store and rental finance.

-Your credit report helps lenders, phone and utility companies get a clear picture of your credit worthiness.
+Your credit report may help lenders, phone and utility companies get a clearer picture of your credit worthiness.
 It may help them understand your current credit commitments and how likely you are to be able to make repayments on future loans.